Kazade/simulant-engine/README.md

 ## Status

-Simulant is currently in the *Alpha* stage.
+Simulant is currently in the *Beta* stage.
 This means that you can use it to build games, but you may come across bugs or shortcomings.

 This is the perfect time to get involved in the development of Simulant!
 If you find bugs, please report them, and if you think of cool new features, then feel free to create an issue for those too!